chenxi92/blog/docs/shell/vim.md

+# Vim

-Record some usage about Vim.
+Record some usages about Vim.

+Platform: `macOS`